Powerful Advice For Raising Kind Kids In Today’s Crazy World

 When I taught kindergarten, there was a tactic we used with our kids called The 3 Question Method.

 We learned this as a faculty and tried to apply it with our students.

 If a student was ever off task, you were to approach them calmly and ask these questions:

 - What are you supposed to be doing?

-- What are you going to do to about it?
+- How are you going to change it?

 In between the questions, you wait for a response and then continue with the next question.